 7 reasons why your term deposits could be your worst enemy

 Term deposits are perhaps the most well-known type of investment.
+A term deposit is essentially an agreement with a bank to deposit a lump-sum for a fixed period, for the benefit of receiving a specified rate of interest.
 What’s little known are the risks and disadvantages of investing in term deposits - the seven points below explain how your term deposits could be your worst enemy.

 Investors should beware of any automatic rollover conditions before they enter any term deposit.
 Matured term deposits may often be rolled automatically to a new term - however when this occurs, you may not get the best rate.
 Some banks have been known to offer a very attractive interest rate for the initial term, but once the term is completed, the rate for a similar term can be significantly less attractive!